wltjr/turbopi_ros/README.md

 This project aims to get all functionality of the TurboPi robot running on [ROS 2 Iron](https://docs.ros.org/en/iron/), along with an RPLidar for SLAM.

+Mesh files have been generously provided by Hiwonder and are their property.
+Mesh files are copyright Hiwonder.
+All Rights Reserved.

 ## Environment Preparation
 The following assumes you have installed all the necessary ROS 2 Iron packages, and have sourced the installation before running any `ros2` commands.
 ```bash